John Lurie: Marvin Pontiac

+Elmore Leonard's 2002 novel Tishomingo Blues has detailed descriptions of Marvin Pontiac's biography and music, crediting him with influencing Iggy Pop and David Bowie.

 In 2017, John Lurie released his first music album in 17 years, Marvin Pontiac: The Asylum Tapes.

 John Lurie National Orchestra

 Parallel to the final version of the Lounge Lizards in the early 1990s, Lurie formed a smaller group, the John Lurie National Orchestra.
 Lurie played alto and soprano saxes, Grant Calvin Weston played drums, and Billy Martin performed on congas, timbales, kalimba, and other small percussion.
 Unlike the tightly-arranged music of the Lounge Lizards, the Orchestra's music was heavily improvised and compositions were credited to all three musicians.

 They released the album Men With Sticks (Crammed Discs 1993) and recorded music for the Fishing With John TV series.
 In February 2014 the Orchestra released The Invention of Animals, a collection of out-of-print studio tracks and unreleased live recordings from the '90s.
 Columnist Mel Minter wrote: